jirapong-etc/Python-FTP-Upload/README.md

 - **Immediate Upload**: Upload files or directories to the FTP server right away.
 - **Scheduled Upload**: Schedule uploads at a specific time.
-- **Fresh Mode**: Remove files from the remote directory if they exist locally.
+- **Fresh Mode**: Remove files from the remote directory if they not exist locally.
 - **Selective Upload**: Upload only a specified file or directory.
 - **Ignore List**: Skip specific files or directories during the upload process.